Darkhogg/low-end-collections/README.md

   returned by `LowEndMap#newIterator()` return new entries, although they are *not* viewsof the mapping.

-+ Iterating with shared iter
++ Iterating with shared iterators, however, is not as bad as it looks.
+You get one advantage you *need* on memory-critical applications: *There are no memory allocations derived from collection iteration*.
+This can save you a few GC's *per second*.